401-advanced-javascript-joejemmely/block-02/README.md

 #### Tests

 - How do you run tests?
+Supergoose, model
 - What assertions were made?

+  - should respond with a 404 on an invalid route
+  - should respond with a 404 on an invalid method
-- What assertions need to be / should be made?
+  - should be able to post to a valid model
+  - can post() a new book
+  - can get() a book

 #### UML